FangUOFI/Lab_spatial_data_patterns/docs/index.md

 ```

-We can further compute the average neighbor popultion value for each county.
+We can further compute the average neighbor population value for each county.
 These average values are named **spatially lagged** values.

 ```r
 lag_pop <- lag.listw(lw, Illinois$POP2000)